Vorno2000/TOP5-Year3-SocialNetworkAlgorithms/README.md

 This project was created using Netbeans 8.2 and should work if loaded straight from the download.

 Source files are located in /src or refer to screenshots for insight.
+I have added Screenshots of the brief for this project to clear up any confusion.

 Apologies for bad file and folder naming